 Internship work schedule

-Work days are Tuesday-Friday, generally 5-6 hours per day, plus one weekend day per fortnight.
+Work days are Tuesday-Friday, generally 4-6 hours per day, plus one weekend day per fortnight.
 Mondays & free weekend days you will still contribute to the rostered daily routine chores of feeding the animals and watering the gardens.
-Internships involving structured short courses will have different hours during the course program.
+Average time commitment is 20+hrs per week.

-You need to bring: sensible work clothing and long-sleeve shirt, closed shoes or work boots, your own bedding (and tent if camping), towel and toiletries (only natural products please).
+You need to bring: sensible work clothing and long-sleeve shirt, closed shoes or work boots, your own bedding and tent, towel and toiletries (only natural products please).
 You are also welcome bring your own tools such as secateurs, gardening/work gloves and musical instruments.
 We provide you with essential personal protective equipment for specific jobs.
 We do not permit pets on site.

 Long Term Internships